BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ***[WORK IN PROGRESS]***

 This tutorial is  aimed at teaching you the basics of how to weight paint armor and clothes in Blender, so that your custom-made equipment properly moves and follows character animations in the game.

+It is recommended to go through the entirety of this tutorial at least once, as most concepts and features are explained only once and considered as known in all subsequent mentions.
 ## Table of Contents
 1. [Pre-requisites](#pre-requisites)
 1. [Finding similar vanilla armor](#finding-similar-vanilla-armor)